limitfan/tumblr2telegram/README.md

 ``` shell
 npm install pm2 -g
 ```
-Get Tumblr access credentials from the Tumblr API console at https://api.tumblr.com/console.

 # Usage
 Add some blog names at blog list, then start fetching and pushing service using following command: